-Have you ever had a watermelon that was so tasty you wished every melon you would eat in the future was just as juicy and sweet?
+Have you ever had a watermelon that was so tasty you wished every melon you’d eat in the future was just as juicy and sweet?
 Maybe you have given some thought to harvesting seeds from watermelons and growing your own.

 Watermelon Seed Information